Skip to main content

 How this works

-To compare two services, you evaluate the target service against a source service.
-This can be done via API or CLI.
-The response will show a diff—a list of changes between the two configurations.
+To compare two services, you select a target service and compare it against a source service.
+You can do this via the API or CLI.
+The response will include a diff, which is a list of JSON Patches showing how the target differs from the source.

 {